-- 1. The KU Police Department: - a.
-RA Training: Provides training sessions on marijuana detection and police interactions annually to resident assistants within the resident halls. - b.
+1. The KU Police Department:

+- a.
+Housing Staff Training: Provides training sessions on marijuana detection and police interactions annually to resident assistants, proctors, and food board managers withing Housing & Residence Life facilities. - b.
 Active Shooter Presentations: Provides presentations upon request to faculty, staff, and students on the importance and what to do if an active shooter event occurred on campus. - c.
 Know Your Rights: Provides training sessions upon request to students about search and seizure, what to do when you are pulled over and police conduct. - d.
-Workplace Violence: Provides training sessions upon request to employees on Workplace Violence that covers a variety of topics including: defining workplace violence; statistics; KU and State of Kansas policy issues; conflict management; prevention; and what to do if actually subjected to violence. - e.
+Workplace Violence: Provides training sessions upon request to employees on Workplace Violence that covers a variety of topics including defining workplace violence; statistics; KU and State of Kansas policy issues; conflict management; prevention; and what to do if actually subjected to violence. - e.
 Alcohol Awareness: Provides training sessions upon request to students on alcohol usage statistics and safety, including possible medical and legal outcomes. - f.
-De-escalation: Provides training sessions upon request to employees on how to spot a potential issue and what techniques can be used to safely de-escalate the situation. - 2.
-Study Abroad and Global Engagement (SAGE): - All students participating in education abroad programs attend three predeparture workshops as a condition of participation in Study Abroad.
+De-escalation: Provides training sessions upon request to employees on how to spot a potential issue and what techniques can be used to safely de-escalate the situation.

+- g.
+Request a KU Security Escort: KU Security Officers are available upon request for safety escorts from campus facilities to parking lots or to on-campus living facilities by calling 785-864-5900. - h.
+Rape Aggression Defense (RAD): Provides self-defense training sessions for women with foundations in education and awareness.
+This nine-hour course includes lectures, discussion, and self-defense techniques. - 2.
+Study Abroad and Global Engagement (SAGE): - All students participating in education abroad programs participate in three predeparture workshops in preparation for participation in Study Abroad.
 Workshops are offered multiple times per semester and in a variety of formats (in-person/online/individual/group).
 These include: - i.
-A Travel Health Consultation (presented in collaboration with Watkins Health Services) covering general health concerns for international travelers; immunizations; traveling with medications; physical and mental health histories and preparing for international travel; sexual health and safety abroad; food/water safety; etc;
+A Travel Health Consultation (presented in collaboration with Watkins Health Services) covering general health concerns for international travelers; immunizations; traveling with medications; physical and mental health histories and preparing for international travel; sexual health and safety abroad; food/water safety; etc. - ii.

-- ii.
 A general pre-departure orientation covering cultural adjustment and culture shock; academics abroad, personal safety (including violence and sexual assault prevention); alcohol, drugs, and the legal environment abroad; maintaining physical and mental health abroad; health insurance and evacuation and repatriation coverages; and handling emergencies; and - iii.
 A program-specific meeting that addresses the above topics in relation to the specific country and culture to which an individual student will be traveling. - b.
 Faculty directors of KU study abroad programs attend a mandatory orientation prior to program departure to prepare for issues they may encounter while leading students abroad.
 Sessions are offered twice per semester and cover student health and well-being abroad; personal and institutional liability and risk mitigation; conditions of participation, student conduct and disciplinary concerns; and emergency management.